 Do not use Form 4835 if you were a/an:

 Additional information.
-See the instructions for Schedule F and Pub.
+See the Instructions for Schedule F (Form 1040) and Pub.
 225 for more information.

 Line A. Generally, you are considered to actively participate if you participated in making management decisions or arranging for others to provide services (such as repairs) in a significant and bona fide sense.
 Management decisions that are relevant in this context include approving new tenants, deciding on rental terms, approving capital or repair expenditures, and other similar decisions.
 You do not, however, actively participate if at any time during the year your interest (including your spouse’s interest) in the activity was less than 10% (by value) of all interests in the activity.

 Lines 2a and 2b.
 Enter on line 2a your total distributions from cooperatives as shown on Form 1099-PATR, Taxable Distributions Received From Cooperatives.
 On line 2b report the taxable amount.
-See the instructions for Schedule F, lines 5a and 5b, on page F-3.
+See the instructions for Schedule F (Form 1040), lines 5a and 5b.

 Lines 3a and 3b.
 Enter on line 3a the total agricultural program payments you received.
 On line 3b report the taxable amount.
-See the instructions for Schedule F, lines 6a and 6b, on page F-3.
+See the instructions for Schedule F (Form 1040), lines 6a and 6b.

 Lines 4a through 4c.
 Report the full amount of CCC loans forfeited, even if you reported the loan proceeds as income.
-See the instructions for Schedule F, lines 7a through 7c, on page F-3.
+See the instructions for Schedule F (Form 1040), lines 7a through 7c.

 Generally, if you elect to defer any eligible crop insurance proceeds, you must defer all such crop insurance proceeds (including federal crop disaster payments).

-For details on how to complete lines 5a through 5d, see the instructions for Schedule F, lines 8a through 8d, on page F-3.
+For details on how to complete lines 5a through 5d, see the instructions for Schedule F (Form 1040), lines 8a through 8d.

 Line 6.
 Use this line to report income not shown on lines 1 through 5d.
-See the instructions for Schedule F, line 10, that begin on page F-3.
+See the instructions for Schedule F (Form 1040), line 10.

 Line 10.
 Expenses you paid or incurred for soil and water conservation, prevention of erosion, or endangered species recovery can be deducted only if they are consistent with a conservation plan approved by the Natural Resources Conservation Service of the Department of Agriculture or a recovery plan approved pursuant to the Endangered Species Act of 1973 for the area in which your land is located.
-If no plan exists, your expenses must be consistent with a soil conservation plan of a comparable state agency.
-See the instructions for Schedule F, line 14, on page F-5.
+If no plan exists, your expenses must be consistent with a plan of a comparable state agency.
+See the instructions for Schedule F (Form 1040), line 14.

 Line 12.
 Enter your depreciation and section 179 expense deduction.
 For details, including whether you must file Form 4562, Depreciation and Amortization, see Pub.
 225, chapter 7, and the Instructions for Form 4562.

 Lines 19a and 19b.
 The tax treatment of interest expense differs depending on its type.
 For example, home mortgage interest and investment interest are treated differently.
-You must allocate (classify) your interest expense so it is deducted on the correct line of your tax return and it gets the right tax treatment.
+You must allocate (classify) your interest expense so it is deducted (or capitalized) on the correct line of your tax return and it gets the right tax treatment.
 These rules could affect how much interest you are allowed to deduct on Form 4835.
-See the instructions for Schedule F, lines 23a and 23b, that begin on page F-5.
+See the instructions for Schedule F (Form 1040), lines 23a and 23b.

 Line 22a.
 If you rented or leased vehicles, machinery, or equipment, enter on line 22a the business portion of your rental cost.
 But if you leased a vehicle for a term of 30 days or more, you may have to reduce your deduction by an inclusion amount.
 See Leasing a Car in Pub.
 463, Travel, Entertainment, Gifts, and Car Expenses.

 Lines 30a through 30g.
 Enter expenses not listed on another line.
-See the instructions for Schedule F, lines 34a through 34f, that begin on page F-6.
-If you are required to capitalize expenses, see How to report under Capitalizing costs of property in the previous column.
+See the instructions for Schedule F (Form 1040), lines 34a through 34f.
+If you are required to capitalize expenses, see How to report under Capitalizing costs of property on this page.

 Line 31.
 If you entered capitalized expenses on line 30g, your total expenses on line 31 will equal the total of lines 8 through 30f reduced by the amount on line 30g.

-Line 33.
 To determine your deductible loss, you may need to complete Form 8582.
 However, if you checked box 33b, you must complete Form 6198, At-Risk Limitations, before you complete Form 8582.
-See the instructions for Schedule F, line 37, on page F-7.
+See the instructions for Schedule F (Form 1040), line 37.

 Do not complete Form 8582 if either of the following applies.

-- You meet all of the conditions listed under Exception for Certain Rental Real Estate Activities in the instructions for Schedule E on page E-2.
-Instead, enter your deductible loss on line 33c and on Schedule E, line 40.
+- You meet all of the conditions listed under Exception for Certain Rental Real Estate Activities in the instructions for Schedule E (Form 1040).
+Instead, enter your deductible loss on line 33c and on Schedule E (Form 1040), line 40.